miklevin/MikeLev.in/api.md

     File downloaded as 'short_titles_export.csv.gz'
     File decompressed and saved as 'short_titles_export.csv'

-Rationale: This function initiates and manages a data export job to retrieve up to 10,000 URLs with short titles, a useful step for identifying and improving under-optimized page titles in a collection.
+**Rationale**: This function initiates and manages a data export job to retrieve up to 10,000 URLs with short titles, a useful step for identifying and improving under-optimized page titles in a collection.
 By automatically polling for job completion and downloading the result, this approach ensures large datasets are collected efficiently, allowing teams to analyze title lengths and other metadata for SEO improvements.
 The final CSV output can then be used for in-depth analysis or as a data source for updating title content site-wide.

 # Get Aggregates: How To Get Map of Click-Depths Aggregates Given Analysis Slug